ericddm/Python-dotNet-5820/README.md

 Instrument set with a pair mmpx cables looping I In (+/-) to I Out (+/-).
 The RFSG example will continuosly generate until the user presses "enter".
 Please note that the acquired tone frequency is configured by shifting by 1 KHz the IQ Out Carrier Frequency instead of generating a waveform of 1 KHz at the configure IQ Rate.
 Run RFSG first which will continuosly generate a tone and then run the RFSA script.

 ```
-python source\RFSGGettingStartedIQDevice.py --resource PXI1Slot2
+python source\RFSGGettingStartedIQDevice.py --resource <your device name>
 ```

 ```
-python source\RFSAGettingStartedIQDevice.py --resource PXI1Slot2
+python source\RFSAGettingStartedIQDevice.py --resource <your device name>
 ```

 #### Example using both RFSA and RFSG and a trigger
-This example is very simyilar to first none triggered example but configures the RFSG to export a start trigger and the RFSA to wait _10 seconds_ for a trigger.
-For simplicity both example use PXI_Trig0 and the funcionallity is enabled by adding the tag _--trigger_.
+This example is very simyilar to first none triggered example but configures the RFSG to export a start trigger and the RFSA to wait __10 seconds__ for a trigger.
+For simplicity both example use PXI_Trig0 and the funcionallity is enabled by adding the tag __--trigger__.

 ```
-python source\RFSAGettingStartedIQDevice.py --resource PXI1Slot2 --trigger
+python source\RFSAGettingStartedIQDevice.py --resource <your device name> --trigger
 ```

 ```
-python source\RFSGGettingStartedIQDevice.py --resource PXI1Slot2 --trigger
+python source\RFSGGettingStartedIQDevice.py --resource <your device name> --trigger
 ```

 ![ILoopback](images/ILoopbackPicture.PNG)